-*Scroll down for the latest daily updates.
+*Scroll down for the latest updates.

 The health and safety of our community is our top priority.
 We are taking the current spread of COVID-19 very seriously and working in partnership with health officials and the school district as we monitor this evolving situation.

 Updated August 4, 2020: 10:50 AM

 State Testing Site Open